eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/publisher/publisher/publisher.rst

 The default :ref:`dds_layer_publisher_publisherQos` refers to the value returned by the
 |DomainParticipant::get_default_publisher_qos-api| member function on the DomainParticipant instance.
-The special value :class:`PUBLISHER_QOS_DEFAULT` can be used as QoS argument on
+The special value :code:`PUBLISHER_QOS_DEFAULT` can be used as QoS argument on
 |DomainParticipant::create_publisher-api| or |Publisher::set_qos-api| member functions to indicate that the current
 default PublisherQos should be used.